janscience/EOD-Logger/README.md

 ### Multiple channel recording
 [Jan Benda](https://bendalab.github.io/) and Lydia Federman have contributed a first sketch to record two analog channels (single-ended).
 Sebastian Volkmer has developed and contributed an 8-channel recording sketch!!
 These developments are summarized in the [TeeRec](https://github.com/janscience/TeeRec) libraries.

+See [TeeGrid](https://github.com/janscience/TeeGrid) for the latest development of multi-channel (8-16) EOD loggers and grids.

 <!-- CONTRIBUTING -->
 ## Contributing